habibutsu/erlmonads/README.md

 ## Introduction

-Erlando is a set of syntax extensions for Erlang.
+Erlmonads is a set of syntax extensions for Erlang.
 Currently it consists of three syntax extensions, all of which take the form of [parse-transformers](http://www.erlang.org/doc/man/erl_id_trans.html).